Prayer for Missionaries: Encouragement, Strength, and Steadfast Hope

 Try pairing your prayers with notes of encouragement.
 A short message that says, “I prayed Colossians 4:3–4 for you today,” can refresh a weary heart.
 Even if delivery is slow, knowing someone remembers them matters more than we realize.
 If appropriate, ask for a specific request and then follow up in a few weeks.

-Finally, remember their support networks through missions support for everyday disciples who pray, give, and go.
+You can also support them through missions support for everyday disciples who pray, give, and go.
 Pray for wisdom, good communication, and discernment.
 When supporters are patient and prayerful, missionaries carry lighter shoulders and steadier joy.

 How can I pray when I don’t know details or location?